How do I stop drinking?

 There are strategies that you can use to help you on your journey towards an alcohol-free life.
 These include:

 Embrace alcohol-free activities

 You may usually head to the pub after work or have a few glasses of wine when you go to a restaurant.
-It is important for you identify the times and places when you are likely to drink, and proactively plan in other drink-free activities instead.
+When you stop drinking, it is important for you identify the times and places when you would likely drink, and proactively plan in other drink-free activities instead.